AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section8/demo/demoinstructions.md

 7. Follow the instructions to unseal Vault with the keys that you downloaded

 8. To sign into Vault, use the `root_token` key in the Keys JSON file that you downloaded.

+9. Exec into the `vault-0` Pod
+`kubectl exec -it vault-0 -- /bin/sh`

+10. Within the Pod, run the following command to log into Vault via the CLI.
+`vault login`